-Executive MBA programmes have become increasingly adapted to the demands of a modern workforce, where upwardlymobile employees are able to juggle personal and professional responsibilities while earning their EMBA.
-If you require flexibility but still want to study for an EMBA, you should consider enrolling in a modular programme.
+Executive MBA programmes have become increasingly adapted to the demands ofthe modern workforce, where upwardly mobile employees are able to juggle personal and professional responsibilities while earning their degree.
+If you require flexibility, you should consider enrolling in a modular EMBA programme.

 Modular programmes enable students to become on-campus residents for up to a week at a time over a period of 15 months to 22 months.
 The EMBA is earned when students have completed all their modules in weeklong campus residencies.
 Very few business schools have adopted a purely modular approach, but many have opted for a mixed approach.

-In the second year, students also undertake a week-long residency at Northwestern University in Evanston, a suburb of Chicago.
-They also participate in a week-long residency at one of Kellogg's three partner universities in Hong Kong, Tel Aviv and Toronto, or at Kellogg's own second campus in Miami, Florida.
+In the second year, students also undertake a week-long residency at Northwestern University (US) in Evanston, a suburb of Chicago.
+They also spend a week at one of Kellogg's three partner universities in Hong Kong, Tel Aviv and Toronto, or at Kellogg's own second campus in Miami, Florida.

 “Through shared learning experiences with your peers from Kellogg and its partner schools, you will gain an international perspective," comments Professor Michael Frenkel, Dean at the Otto Beisheim School of Management.
 In addition to the international experience, modular programmes enable students to build a global network spread across many countries.

 The ESSEC & Mannheim Executive MBA can be followed in two different formats: modular and weekend.
-This flexibility, in particular the separate weekend EMBA, is very popular with female students, who account for more than 30 percent of the student body.
-"This experience was much more than only academic learning," said Elisabeth Sanches Moreno, Sales Director at DELL Inc. (France) and a member of the ESSEC & Mannheim EMBA Class of 2006.
+This flexibility, in particular the separate weekend EMBA, is very popular with female students.
+"This experience was much more than only academic learning," said Elisabeth Sanches Moreno, Sales Director at DellFrance and a member of the ESSEC & Mannheim EMBA Class of 2006.

 The EMBA programme at the Chicago Booth School of Business has a similar format to the Kellogg-WHU EMBA.
-In addition to its home campus in Chicago, the Chicago Booth School of Business operates campuses in London and Singapore.
+In addition to its home campus in Chicago, Booth operates campuses in London and Singapore.
 Based in three different continents, EMBA students may enrol at one of the three campuses in a given intake, but all will graduate in the same EMBA class.
-Only Chicagobased EMBA students participate in weekend sessions, attending classes every other weekend for most of their course.
-Students based on the other campuses follow a purely modular format, attending week-long residential sessions at their home campuses for most of their course.
+Only Chicago-based EMBA students participate in weekend sessions, attending classes every other weekend for most of their course.
+Students based in the other campuses follow a purely modular format, attending week-long residential sessions at their home campuses for most of the course.
 In addition, students from all three campuses come together for several weeklong residential classes at the different campuses at different points during the 21-month EMBA programme.

-"The experience of studying with people for almost two years breaks down any kind of superficial relationship," says Vahé Torossian, a Microsoft executive and EMBA student at the London campus in the Class of 2010.
+"The experience of studying with people for almost two years breaks down any kind of superficial relationship," says Vahé Torossian, a Microsoft executive and a former EMBA student at the London campus.
 "We share a genuine concern for each others' problems and challenges.
 Our sense of teamwork goes beyond our class work: we give each other professional advice and also meet for fun.
 There are social events at least once or twice a week."
 For this Paris-based executive, the Chicago Booth EMBA provided an opportunity to build a network at a school with a reputation as a major brand name.

-The Dubai-London Executive MBA at the London Business School has come up with a formula in which the school's first-class teaching faculty is flown across continents.
+The Dubai-London Executive MBA at the London Business School (UK) has come up with a formula in which the school's first-class teaching faculty is flown across continents.
 Middle East students are no longer required to travel to London to access teaching.
-They may take ten of the eleven EMBA modules in Dubai and only one in London, and still receive the same quality of teaching as full-time students in London.
+They may have ten of the eleven EMBA modules in Dubai and only one in London, and still receive the same quality of teaching as students in London.
 This improvement to the modular format enables Middle East students to stay finely tuned to the changes taking place within their companies.
-This is very important to the Middle East in particular, where trained managers are badly needed to run the region's fast-growing economies.
+This is very important in the Middle East in particular, where trained managers are badly needed.

 The INSEAD Global Executive EMBA (GEMBA) has a purely modular approach with no weekend classes.
 It consists of 12 weeks' residential study divided into eight modules spread out evenly over 14 months, or roughly a week of class every two months.